Joel Embiid’s injury management, Paul George’s integration and more: A question facing each Sixers player entering 2024-25

 Yabusele was a late addition to the Sixers’ free-agency class, following an impressive Olympic run with France.

-This marks his second NBA shot, after he was drafted by the Boston Celtics in 2017 but only averaged 6.6 minutes in 74 games over two seasons before going back overseas.
+This marks his second NBA shot, after he was drafted by the Boston Celtics in 2017 but averaged only 6.6 minutes in 74 games over two seasons before going back overseas.
 He improved his shooting (44.5% from long range with Real Madrid last season) and said he feels more comfortable with his on-court awareness.

 » READ MORE: Guerschon Yabusele joining Sixers after breakout performance for France in Paris Olympics